John Whistler

 Captain Whistler was recalled to Detroit in 1810.
 During the War of 1812, he was breveted to Major, and served with his company until the end of the war in 1815.
 After the war, he was appointed military store-keeper at Newport, Kentucky.
 In 1816, he was sent to Fort Wayne where he built the third fort there; having helped design the first two.
 In 1817 he moved to St. Charles, Missouri, and was the military storekeeper at Jefferson Barracks, near St. Louis, Missouri, a position he held until his death at Fort Bellefontaine in 1829.

 His ancestor Ralph Whistler was the chief tenant of the Salters' Company Plantation of Ulster grant centred of Magherafelt, County Londonderry, from 1627 to 1635.

 Legacy

 John and Anna Whistler had fifteen children.
 Three of their sons became United States Army officers: John, Colonel William Whistler (a commissioned officer from 1801 to 1861) and Lt.
 George Washington Whistler, a railroad designer in America and Russia.

 Two of John Whistler's grandchildren were officers during the American Civil War: Union Brigadier-General Joseph N. G. Whistler and Colonel Joseph Nelson Garland Whistler.
-Another grandson, James Abbott McNeill Whistler, also attended West Point in 1851, but was unable to graduate, and became an artist.
+Another grandson, the future painter James Abbott McNeill Whistler, attended West Point in 1851, but did not graduate.

 John Whistler Elementary School in Chicago, Illinois, is named for John Whistler.